hunglv2163/Demo-DicomCommunication/README.md

         4444: port of SCP server

-        path of file: the path of file or path of directory contains files
+        path of file: the path of file or path of directory contains files (This example is 5a7301a0e4b0b4037cf4bfec.dcm)

    After sending file to SCP server, file will be stored in directory contains StoreSCP app.